 Training at the ANU Judo Club

-At your first training session: Complete our health & Covid-19 questionnaire.
-Don't come to training if you are unwell/sick or are required to quarantine due to Covid.
+At every training session: Don't come to training if you are unwell/sick or should be in quarantine due to Covid.
+Do not come if you have a runny nose or a cough or fever.

 Before a Training Session: Have a shower & bring a clean judogi & wash your hands.

-At training: Your temperature will be measured and you won't be allowed to train if your temperature exceeds 37.5 degrees.
+At training: Your temperature may be measured and you won't be allowed to train if your temperature exceeds 37.5 degrees.
 Apply sanitizer to your hands.

 Activities during our sessions will be governed by the prevailing level of Covid-19 vigilance in the ACT.If light contact only is allowed, static warmups and training with one partner will be enforced with limited freestyle.
 The wearing of a mask is recommended.
 If full contact is permitted, our usual more dynamic warmups and training can take place with multiple training partners as per the situation before Covid-19.